GMU-LRG/LRGpy/README.md

 pip install LRGpy
 ```

-## Usage
+## Example Usage

-Example usage

-Generate a point cloud from a CloudCompare generated text file:
+Generate a point cloud from a comma separated text file (such as a CloudCompare output):

 ```python
 # Import the entire LRGpy module: